Thursday, October 21, 2021 · 16 min read

 How can multiple DAQ systems be synchronized so that their data are precisely aligned on the time axis with each other?
 There are several ways this can be done, according to the physical locations of the systems.
 Let’s take a look at each major way to synchronize multiple Dewesoft DAQ systems together:

-- Remote Synchronisation: this method is used when DAQ systems are placed remotely, even hundreds of kilometers away.
+Remote Synchronisation: this method is used when DAQ systems are placed remotely, even hundreds of kilometres away.

 Let’s say that we have a SIRIUS modular DAQ instrument.
 SIRIUS connects to a Windows computer via USB.
 The computer runs DewesoftX software, providing the user interface for the system, and its internal drive is where the data is stored.

 In this small system, the SIRIUS module is the clock master by default.
 It is also possible for the computer to provide the master clock - more about this in the Absolute Time Reference section below.

 Now let’s say that you purchase a second modular SIRIUS unit.
 You could connect that SIRIUS to a second computer and use it completely separately from your first system … or you could connect it to the first computer and convert that system from 8 to 16 channels.

 Each SIRIUS has a USB interface that must be connected to the host computer.
 All of the data from both SIRIUS modules will be displayed on a single computer’s screen and stored in a single data file.
 All that is needed is to connect the two SIRIUS slices together using a simple SYNC cable.
 Microsecond-level accuracy is provided.